omniti-labs/pg_query_statsd/README.md

 pg_query_statsd
 ===============

-pg_query_statsd is a small plugin for PostgreSQL that sends query statistics to statsd.
-Right now it sends runtime and tuples returned.
-I may add buffer usage as an option in the future.
+pg_query_statsd is a small plugin for PostgreSQL that sends query statistics to a statsd compatible interface.
+Right now it sends query runtime and total tuples returned.

 Installation
 ------------